College of Musical Education

 - Satisfactory progress in applied study (through regularly scheduled applied juries, which determine performance achievement).

-Formal Admittance as a Music Education Major
+Formal Admission as a Music Education Major

 An admission interview to assess the academic progress and readiness of the student to enter the music education program occurs at the end of MUED 2400.
 The music education faculty will review a portfolio submitted by each student, which documents evidence of skill development in the areas of teaching effectiveness, musicianship, critical thinking, and professional dispositions.